 I loved puzzles as a kid.
 It couldn’t be just any puzzle, though.
 It had to be a super cool puzzle – preferably something with dragons on it.
 Puzzles are great educational activities for kids because they teach shapes, fine motor skills, and patience.
 I have personally witnessed my nephew put the same puzzle together over and over and over again when he was child.
 He couldn’t get enough of it.
 Another bonus is that puzzles are one of those activities that are always age appropriate.
 You can find a 10 piece puzzle for a toddler and a 500 piece puzzle for an older kid.

 You can’t beat board games when it comes to getting a kid’s mind going.
 Board games run the gamut from simple games like Chutes and Ladders to more complicated games like Risk.
 That’s what makes them such great educational activities for kids.
-You can have a blast with the kiddos and exercise their minds in so many different ways.
+You can have a blast with the kiddos and exercise their minds in so many different ways on family game night.
 Want to work on those fine motor skills?
 Bust out Operation.
 Want to sneak in some math?
 Monopoly it is.
 Critical thinking?
 Risk.

 Okay.
 Don’t burn me at the stake yet.
 I know video games aren’t exactly synonymous with learning, but hear me out.
 Certain games are a great way to exercise a kid’s mind.
 Any game they play will certainly strengthen their mind motor connections.
 They have to decide in nano seconds which button to push to perform which action based on what their eyes see.
 Aside from that, video games that require some thought are a great way to get the old gray matter pulsing.
 Take the Skylanders series, for example.
 Of course, at its core, it’s a good old fashioned action/platformer.
 Consider this, though.
 All of those monster the kids have to swap out regularly have certain strengths and weaknesses against certain enemies.
 And only certain types of characters can open certain areas.
 So your kid has to do some critical thinking to get the most out of the game.